 Working with a fairly limited palette of mostly colours that stain into the paper enables me to keep my paintings clean and luminous through many glazes of colour.
+Need new resources before you start?
+See these top guides to the best watercolour paints and and best watercolour paper.

-Because watercolour is transparent, and I’m working with staining colours, I want to get everything planned out in pencil before I start painting.
+Now, because watercolour is transparent, and I’m working with staining colours, I want to get everything planned out in pencil before I start painting.

 The first step is to get the drawing laid out as light as possible so that the pencil marks won’t show through in the finished painting.